AdobeDocs/experience-manager-65.en/help/forms/using/restore-crx-repository.md

     >[!NOTE]
     >
-    >Take the backup of your CRX repository before performing the above steps.s
+    >Take the backup of your CRX repository before performing the above steps.

 ## Applies To {#applies-to}